RTÉ: 1950s

-In the late 1950s, a Television Committee was formed; its goal was to set up an Irish television service with as little financial support as possible from the government.
-It initially recommended setting up a service along the lines of ITV, using five mountain tops as transmission sites, which were also equipped for FM radio transmission.
-However, since Éamon de Valera was somewhat wary of television, nothing more of consequence was done until Seán Lemass succeeded him as Taoiseach in 1959.
+In the late 1950s, a Television Committee was formed; its goal was to set up an Irish television service with as little financial support from the Government as possible.
+The committee initially recommended setting up a service along the lines of ITV, using five mountain tops as transmission sites, which were also equipped for FM radio transmission.
+However, since Éamon de Valera was somewhat wary of television, no further significant action was taken until Seán Lemass succeeded him as Taoiseach in 1959.
 A year later, Radio Éireann was converted from an arm of the Department of Posts and Telegraphs into a semi-state body and given responsibility for television.
 Eamonn Andrews was appointed as the new chairman.
-A site for a new Television Production Centre had been found in 1959, and its construction started in October 1960.
+A site for a new Television Production Centre had been found in 1959, and construction began in October 1960.

 1960s

-Telefís Éireann began broadcasting at 19:00 on New Year's Eve, 1961.
-The channel was launched with opening address by the then President de Valera.
-There were other messages from Cardinal d'Alton and Lemass; following this, a live concert was broadcast from the Gresham Hotel in Dublin.
-The show, which was a countdown to the New Year, was hosted by Andrews, with appearances by tenor Patrick O'Hagan (father of Johnny Logan), the Artane Boys' Band and Michael O'Hehir.
-Television became an important force within Irish culture as it helped to explore topics often deemed controversial such as abortion and contraception.
-The development of entertainment show The Late Late Show, began in July 1962 and is still broadcasting today.
-Such programming helped to influence in the changing social structure of Ireland.
-Telefís Éireann began to explore children's television at this point producing the groundbreaking show Wanderly Wagon which inspired a generation with characters like Judge and Mr Crow.
+Telefís Éireann began broadcasting at 19:00 on New Year's Eve in 1961.
+The channel was launched with an opening address by then-president de Valera.
+Other messages were delivered by Cardinal d'Alton and Lemass; following these, a live concert was broadcast from the Gresham Hotel in Dublin.
+The show, which was a countdown to the new year, was hosted by Andrews, with appearances by tenor Patrick O'Hagan (father of singer Johnny Logan), the Artane Boys' Band and commentator Michael O'Hehir.
+Television became an important force within Irish culture as it helped to explore topics often deemed controversial, such as abortion and contraception.
+Development of the entertainment show The Late Late Show began in July 1962, and it is still being broadcast.
+Such programming helped to influence the changing social structure of Ireland.
+Telefís Éireann began to explore children's television around this time, producing the groundbreaking show Wanderly Wagon, which inspired a generation with characters such as Judge and Mr Crow.

 1970s

 In 1978, the Government of Ireland approved the launch of a second public service channel to be operated by RTÉ.
-RTÉ2 (later rebranded as Network 2 in 1988 and renamed RTÉ Two in 2004) had a public service remit providing Irish-language services, while also offering alternative services – mainly programming from the US and UK.
+RTÉ2 – later rebranded as Network 2 in 1988 and renamed RTÉ Two in 2004 – had a public service remit providing Irish-language services, while also offering alternative services, mainly programming from the US and UK.

 1990s

-During the 1990s similar to other European broadcasters RTÉ began to expand its services to provide regional variations.
+During the 1990s, like other European broadcasters, RTÉ began expanding its services to provide regional variety.
 RTÉ developed its only major studio complex outside Dublin in Cork.
-RTÉ Cork, opened in 1995 and became a huge success.
+RTÉ Cork opened in 1995 and became a huge success.
 It also became a large contributor to network output on both Radio One and RTÉ One.
-Also in 1995, RTÉ opened a regional broadcasting studio in Limerick for broadcasts in the Limerick area.
-In 1996, an Irish-language television service was launched TG4 (previously Teilifís na Gaeilge) was launched from Galway.
-While RTÉ provided Irish-language services such as news bulletins (Nuacht) and the long-running documentary series Léargas.
+Also in 1995, RTÉ opened a regional broadcasting studio in Limerick.
+In 1996, the Irish-language television service TG4 (previously Teilifís na Gaeilge) was launched from Galway.
+Meanwhile, RTÉ provided Irish-language services, such as news bulletins (Nuacht) and the long-running documentary series Léargas.